crypto-guiminers/recoal/README.md

 ![Logo](git-assets/miner-logo.png "Logo")

-# Electroneum GUI Miner
+# ReCoal GUI Miner

-The Electroneum GUI miner is a beautiful, easy to use, interface for mining Electroneum.
+The ReCoal GUI miner is a beautiful, easy to use, interface for mining ReCoal.
-It is aimed at getting people that have never mined Electroneum into the crypto game by making it really simple to get started.
+It is aimed at getting people that have never mined ReCoal into the crypto game by making it really simple to get started.

 ![Screenshot](git-assets/screenshot.png "Screenshot")